FirmDiary/study-go/README.md

-## Record some note and code about golang when i learn 🙇
+## Record some note and code about golang when I learn 🙇